davecra/OfficeJS.dialogs/README.md

 * Version 1.0.6 - converted to classes, bug fixes, updated inline jsdoc documentation, standardized, fixed issues with close dialog - one after another - known bug in OfficeJS/Outlook/OWA
 * Version 1.0.7 - bug fixes, code cleanup, documentation added README.md
 * Version 1.0.8 - support for PrintPreview, code cleanup , bug fixes
+* Version 1.0.9 - fixed an issue with dialogs closing, updated warning on using CDN

 In the following sections each of these will be details with proper usage.